 Test Yourself!
 Only Connect!
 Memory Cards Order, Order!
 Phone a Friend!
 Picture it!
 1 Look at and study the definitions of the key vocabulary on your knowledge organiser.
 Create a mind map, making connections and links with things that you remember without looking back.
 Make your own information cards by writing questions about key vocabulary on one side of the card.
 Using a simple line, sort information from your topic into chronological, sequential or hierarchical order.
 Ask a friend or family member to have the knowledge organiser or memory cards in their hands.
 Read over your knowledge organiser and the key vocabulary, remembering the definition.
-2 Cover or hide the information on the knowledge organiser and write down everything that you remember.
-Challenge yourself by covering or hiding the knowledge organiser, using what you can recall.
-On the other side of the card, write the answer to your questions.
-You could add pictures to your cards.
-Check these with a friend or family member, using data on your knowledge organiser, add more detail.
-Get them to test you by asking different questions about the information on your knowledge organiser.
-Using the information you remember, draw pictures or diagrams to represent words.
+2 Cover or hide the Challenge yourself On the other side of Check these with a Get them to test you Using the information on the by covering or the card, write the friend or family by asking different information you knowledge hiding the answer to your member, using data questions about the remember, draw organiser and write knowledge questions.
+You on your knowledge information on your pictures or down everything organiser, using could add pictures organiser, add more knowledge diagrams to that you remember. what you can recall. to your cards. detail. organiser. represent words.
 3 Check your notes!
-Correct your mistakes and add anything that you might have missed out.
-Check what you have added to your mind map by using your knowledge organiser to correct any mistakes.
-Ask a friend or family member to ask you the questions you created or to ask you new questions.
-Challenge yourself by adding information you recall from previous topics which are related.
-Write your own sentences using the key vocabulary to replace those on the knowledge organiser.
-Showing your diagrams to friends or family, ask them to guess which word you have represented.
+Check what you Ask a friend or Challenge yourself Write your own Showing your Correct your have added to your family member to by adding sentences using the diagrams to friends mistakes and add mind map by using ask you the information you key vocabulary to or family, ask them anything that you your knowledge questions you recall from previous replace those on the to guess which word might have missed organiser to correct created or to ask topics which are knowledge you have out. any mistakes. you new questions. related. organiser. represented.